JnJuste/JnJuste/README.md

 ![Profile Banner](https://github.com/JnJuste/JnJuste/raw/main/bearResolve.jpg)

 Welcome to my GitHub profile!
-I'm a Software Engineer and Developer based in Kigali, Rwanda, with a focus on full-stack development and mobile app development.
+I'm a Software Engineer/Developer and Software Tester based in Kigali, Rwanda, with a focus on backend development and assessing the quality of software to reduce the risk in its operational environment.
 I have a passion for creating efficient, innovative solutions, and I'm experienced in various programming languages and frameworks.

 ## 🔧 Technologies & Tools